BirdBrainTechnologies/Protocols/MicroBitProtocols.md

 ##### Set All Command:
 For most applications, you will want to use this combined command to set the robot state.
 This allows for a reduction in the number of commands sent overall.
 Despite the name, this command does not set everything - the LED array on the micro:bit must be set separately.

-Format (19 bytes total):
+Format (19 bytes):

 0xCA | LED1 | RS | R1 | G1 | B1 | R2 | G2 | B2 | SS1 | SS2 | SS3 | SS4 | LED2 | LED3 | BNM | BNL | BDM | BDL
 --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---

 Values:
- - LED1: Intensity of LED1.
+ - LED1, LED2, LED3: Intensity of LEDs 1, 2, and 3
- - RS: Reserved for future use (currently does nothing).
+ - RS: Reserved for future use (currently does nothing)
- - R1: Red intensity for Tri-LED1.
- - G1: Green intensity for Tri-LED1.
- - B1: Blue intensity for Tri-LED1.
- - R2: Red intensity for Tri-LED2.
- - G2: Green intensity for Tri-LED2.
- - B2: Blue intensity for Tri-LED2.
+ - R1, G1, B1, R2, G2, B2: Red, green, or blue intensity for Tri-LED 1 or 2
- - SS1: Servo1 value.
- - SS2: Servo2 value.
- - SS3: Servo3 value.
- - SS4: Servo4 value.
- - LED2: Intensity of LED2.
- - LED3: Intensity of LED3.
- - BNM: Buzzer note MSB.
+ - SS1, SS2, SS3, SS4: Value for servos 1, 2, 3, and 4
- - BNL: Buzzer note LSB.
+ - BNM, BNL: Buzzer note MSB and LSB.
- - BDM: Buzzer duration MSB.
- - BDL: Buzzer duration LSB.
+ - BDM, BDL: Buzzer duration MSB and LSB.

  Notes: